Jonathan-Nucleus/Multiapp-Monorepo/packages/backend/README.md

 To run the server, first start the database by running `yarn db`.
 In a separate terminal, start the server in development using `yarn dev`.

+## Seeding database

+To seed the database with dummy data, run `yarn seed`.
+Note that this replaces all of the collections, so any existing data will be lost.